 The greatest number of wineries are located in the Yadkin Valley in the north, but visitors to the pretty city of Asheville have plenty of winery choices, too.
 Several of these offer dining options, making them a good option for an afternoon off of hiking.

 The best-known winery in the region is at the Biltmore Estate, which says it hosts more guests than any other winery in the USA.
-(All visitors to the estate included in the count, regardless of their interest in the winery.)
+(All visitors to the estate are included in the count, regardless of their interest in the winery.)
 For those who don’t want to pay the $84 entrance fee to the estate, there are plenty of other options.
-Here, we discuss a number of wineries near Asheville that are well worth a visit.
+Here, we discuss some of the best wineries near Asheville that are well worth a visit.

 Stone Ashe